linuxontheweb/LOTW/README.md

 ## Viewing and editing files

 vim is the recommended text editor.
+The instructions below are specific to vim's runtime configuration file, .vimrc.

+### Enabling row folding
-To see the folded rows in the source code, put these lines in your .vimrc:
+To get row folding in the source code, put these lines in your .vimrc:

 	set foldmethod=marker
 	set foldmarker=«,»
 	set foldlevelstart=0

+### Toggling folds
 To quickly toggle row folds with the Enter key, add this line:

 	nmap <enter> za

+### Inserting fold markers
 These are for easily inserting fold markers into the code file (from both normal and insert mode).

 This inserts an open fold marker, invoked with Alt+o: